-These breeds have a tendency to be calmer and show the least amount of aggression towards humans: Golden Retrievers, Whippets, Labrador Retrievers, Beagles, Bulldogs, Bernese Mountain Dogs, Boxers, Greyhounds, Basset Hounds, Siberian Huskies, and Brittany Spaniels.
+These breeds tend to be calmer and show the least amount of aggression towards humans: Golden Retrievers, Whippets, Labrador Retrievers, Beagles, Bulldogs, Bernese Mountain Dogs, Boxers, Greyhounds, Basset Hounds, Siberian Huskies, and Brittany Spaniels.

 What is the Most Friendly Dog?

-The Labrador Retriever is considered the most friendliest dog breed towards humans.
+The Labrador Retriever is considered the friendliest dog breed towards humans.

 What is the Safest Dog to Have?

-If you are looking for a good all round family dog there are some breeds that are more suitable than others.
-Breeds such as Golden Retriever, Labrador Retriever, Poodle, Irish Setter, Border Collie, Bull Terrier, Beagle, and Bulldog are considered to be safe breeds to have as part of a family.
+If you are looking for an excellent all-round family dog, some breeds are more suitable than others.
+Breeds such as Golden Retriever, Labrador Retriever, Poodle, Irish Setter, Border Collie, Bull Terrier, Beagle, and Bulldog are considered safe breeds as part of a family.

 What is the Meanest Small Dog?

-Using a survey called the C-BARQ (Canine Behavioral Assessment and Research Questionnaire), researchers from the University of Pennsylvania’s Center for the Interaction of Animals and Society, collected results from both online respondents and a sampling of members of 11 breed clubs recognized by the American Kennel Club.
-Remember the saying “It’s not the size of the dog in the fight but the size of the fight in the dog”?
-It turns out the surveys found two small dog breeds, Chihuahuas and Dachshunds, rated high on aggression toward both humans and other animals.
+Using a survey called the C-BARQ (Canine Behavioral Assessment and Research Questionnaire), researchers from the University of Pennsylvania’s Center for the Interaction of Animals and Society collected results from both online respondents and a sampling of members of 11 breed clubs recognized by the American Kennel Club.
+Remember the saying, “It’s not the size of the dog in the fight but the size of the fight in the dog”?
+The surveys found two small dog breeds, Chihuahuas and Dachshunds, rated high on aggression toward both humans and other animals.

 “Initially, I was quite surprised by how aggressive these smaller breeds came out,” says Dr. James Serpell, study co-author and director of the Pennsylvania center.
 “In smaller dogs, I think we tolerate higher levels of aggressive behavior,” he says, adding, “the prospects of being seriously injured by a Chihuahua are small.
-Part of the problem with these little dogs is that they probably do live in terror a lot of the time because they are so small, and they are surrounded by giants both humans and dogs.”
+Part of the problem with these little dogs is that they probably do live in terror a lot of the time because they are so small and surrounded by giants, both humans and dogs.”